 What Are the Three Types of Header Bidding?

-There are three types of header bidding containers:
+There are three types of header bidding wrappers:

-The client-side implementation means that the whole header bidding process happens using the browser.
+The client-side implementation means the whole process happens using the browser.
 It sends requests in parallel with how the page loads.
 The partners place bets, and after that, the software detects the winner and transmits information to the publisher’s ad server.

 The whole “load” of accepting requests and determining the winner lies on the shoulders of the browser.
 This makes client-side header bidding easy and cheap to implement, but the number of requests obviously increases page load time.